 This depends on each of the patterns which fall under this category, so please read each one of those in my blog posts.

 Let me end this Part 2 article here itself, so that it won't be a very long one which might bore you off.
-Please look forward for Parts 3, 4, and 5 or even more it really depends on how long each posts goes.
+Please look forward to Parts 3, 4, and 5 or even more - it really depends on how long each post goes.

 Thanks for reading.

-P.S: Your valuable comments for my learning is well appreciated.
+P.S.: Your valuable comments for my learning are well appreciated.